hamzakhalidbhutta/Expenses-Tracker/README.md

 # Expenses Tracker
- This repo contains the expenses tracker project
+ This repo contains the expenses tracker project created in Reactjs.